 The first section of this major draws on those parts of a traditional curriculum that bear directly upon the workings of our governmental system in general, and our national security system in particular, at the federal, state, and local levels.

-The second section of this major focuses on the structure, elements, and history of our consideration and the six major instruments of national power –diplomacy, military, economy/commerce, law enforcement, covert action, and homeland security – used to protect and promote our national security.
+The second section of this major focuses on the structure, elements, and history of our consideration and the six major instruments of national power: diplomacy, information, military, economic, finance, intelligence and law enforcement – used to protect and promote our national security.
 The curriculum also applies these elements to the issues of international security and globalization that our majors will face upon graduation.

 What You Can Expect From Your TU Government & National Security Degree: